jbburgess/tweetskybridge/README.md

 ### Local cron trigger

 GitHub's built-in `schedule` event trigger is best-effort and *will* delay and drop runs.
 For more reliable scheduling at short intervals, a local cron job can be used to execute `scripts/trigger-mirror.sh`, which dispatches the workflow via the `gh` CLI.
-This differs from (fully local runs)[#fully-local-runs-scriptsrun_mirror_localpy] in that the bot itself is still executed within GitHub Actions rather than on your local machine.
+This differs from [fully local runs](#fully-local-runs-scriptsrun_mirror_localpy) in that the bot itself is still executed within GitHub Actions rather than on your local machine.
 This local script simply calls the `workflow_dispatch` event to manually trigger the Actions workflow at the specified intervals.

 **Prerequisites:**